Faculty and Staff

 Executive Director

 Jo is the Executive Director of Jeremiah School, responsible for all operations for the school, as well as raising awareness of the school within the community.
-She lives with her husband and younger son in Johnson City; her elder son is a student at Clemson University.
-In her spare time, Jo loves to ride horses, read, and spend time with her family.
+She is passionate about sharing her knowledge, and regularly speaks to groups and businesses to increase their understanding and acceptance of those who are neurodiverse.

 Gina Habit